Undergraduate student funding

 As of 1 August 2016, the National Student Financial Aid Scheme (NSFAS) opened its student-centred application model.
 First-time applications for financial aid, as well as funding renewal for those students who are already recipients of NSFAS funding, will be handled centrally via NSFAS.
 Although applicants may have applied to multiple institutions for admission to study, only one financial aid application directly to NSFAS will be required.

 In December 2017, the President announced an increase in the NSFAS financial eligibility criteria for first time entering students (FTENS) effective from 2018.
 The gross income cut-off is R350 000 gross family income pa.
 The financial eligibility for current students remains unchanged.
 The funding provision from NSFAS changes from a loan to a grant effective from 2018.

 All students and learners who need financial assistance should apply to NSFAS through the NSFAS Online Application system.

-UCT has additional funding programmes to assist students.
-UCT co-funds NSFAS financial aid students and offers a funding programme – GAP funding – for those not eligible for NSFAS.
-We do not require a separate application to determine eligibility for funding from UCT as we will receive directly from NSFAS the information we require in order to determine your eligibility for UCT funding programmes.
+UCT has additional funding programmes to assist students; GAP funding and Sibling rebate Bursary – for those not eligible for NSFAS.
+Applicants/Students with an unsuccessful NSFAS application status on R350 000 income will be sent an application form to determine their eligibility for UCT funding.
 Kindly read the detailed information provided on all UCT's financial assistance programmes and the general rules and policies that apply (see columns on the left).

 The process for the various NSFAS categories of application is outlined below:

 For all first-time student applicants

 All learners (potential first year students) applying to study next year are required to apply directly to NSFAS.
 Applications normally open from 1 September annually and close on 30 November the year before your admission and registration as a student.
 Please apply early to ensure that you have the necessary documentation to submit the application.

 For all currently registered students (at any institution) already funded by NSFAS